HDegroote/dht-relay-wss/README.md

 If you would like them to be human-readable, pipe them into pino-pretty (which needs to be installed):

 `dht-relay-wss | pino-pretty`

+When deploying, you will typically want to run this behind a reverse-proxy which terminates the wss (websocket secure) connection.

 ## Endpoints